syncfusion-content/wpf-docs/wpf/ReportDesigner/Draw-Chart-Report-Item.md

 	![](Draw-Chart-Report-Item_images/Draw-Chart-Report-Item_img13.png)

-17. Click Ok to update the values for Chart title.
+17. Click OK to update the values for Chart title.

 18. Right click on the chart and select Category Axis title Properties from the context menu.